 Whether you're straight, lesbian, gay, bisexual or transgender, there's no reason not to feel confident and proud of who you are.

-I keep hearing this word 'sexuality' - what is it?
+I keep hearing the word 'sexuality' - what is it?

 Sexuality isn't just about sex, it's about your feelings, emotions, attractions and desires and how you express these.